 In these stories about teenagers from all walks of life, the struggle to figure out identity takes on epic meaning.

-Stories that grab fourth, fifth, and sixth graders, inviting them to take on new perspectives from characters they'll never forget.
+Stories that grab fourth graders and invite them to take on new perspectives from experiences and characters they'll never forget.

 Books that celebrate diversity for 7th and 8th graders